jaack4/evbet/API_README.md

 - The API only returns active bets by default
 - Results are sorted by EV percentage (highest first)
 - All queries are parameterized to prevent SQL injection
+- Game information is denormalized into `ev_bets` for faster queries
+- The `active_ev_bets` view provides a convenient way to query active bets with game info